dadalakun/my-web-practice/README.md

 There are three sub-projects in this repo.
-Each project implents a simple full stack web-service which uses different frontend/backend technologies.
+Each project represents a simple full stack web application which uses different frontend/backend technologies.
 For more informations.
 Please check the README file in each folder.